-I have no direct gnosis to offer of Brigantiâ in reference to who She is.
-As a firm and fierce protectress is how I see Her as well.
-I don’t see a connection to Irish Brighid, but I also have no desire to come across as invalidating the views of those who comparatively illuminate Brigantiâ through Her.
+We have no direct gnosis to offer of Brigantiâ in reference to who She is.
+As a firm and fierce protectress is how we see Her as well.
+We don’t see a connection to Irish Brighid, but we also have no desire to come across as invalidating the views of those who comparatively illuminate Brigantiâ through Her.
 After all, deities cannot be put into neat little boxes.
-It is simply that I do not make the connection.
+It is simply that we do not make the connection.

-Taranis – Here, with Taranis (in dedication of all the work here that I do) there is more known.
+Taranis – Here, with Taranis (in dedication of all the work here that Nellos does) there is more known.
 Or at least ideas of Him are a bit easier to flesh out in comparison to other Dêuoi.
 His name means “Thunder” or “Thunderer”.
-Which is agreed upon by every expert that at least I am aware.
+Which is agreed upon by every expert that at least we are aware.
 His name underlines with what He is most associated: thunder, storms, lightning, rain.
 There is much else which we will talk of here.

 He is often outright depicted wielding either a literal thunderbolt, especially in Gallo-Roman times, or a club or staff.
 Both of which are striking weapons.
 This aligns well with lightning.
 In Britain, a God holding a crooked club with a wheel beside Him is depicted.
 Bringing us to His most enigmatic symbol: the wheel.
 Wheels are depicted in His place more than any image of Him.
 Wheels are found with or alongside inscriptions bearing His name, so we can safely attribute wheels as a symbol of Him.